Pramodgopinathan/ERModel/README.md

 # Abstract
 An entity relationship diagram (ERD), also known as an entity relationship model, is a graphical representation that depicts relationships among people, objects, places, concepts or events within an information technology (IT) system.
 We have to design database design for an Organization as per the requirement.

+# Problem
+The Company database keeps track of a company's employee, departments and projects The Company is organized into departments.
+Each department has a unqiue name, a unique number and a particular employee who manages the departments.
+We keep track of the start date when that empployee began managing the department.
+A department may have serveral locations.
+A department controls a number of projects, each of which has a unique name, a unique number and a single locations We store each employee name, social security number, address, salary, sex(gender) and birth date.
+An employee is assigned to one departements, but may work on several projects, which are not necessarily controlled by the same department.
+We keep track of the current number of hours per week that an employee works on each projects
+We want to keep track of the dependents of each employee for insurance purposes.
+We keep each dependents first name, sex, birth date and relationship to the employee

 # ER Diagram

 ![](https://github.com/Pramodgopinathan/ERModel/blob/e234217509165f238a64791efc520de4efb4f33f/ER%20D.jpg)